 670-1.1 Provide barriers for use on the project under subsection 70-09, Barricades, Warning Signs and Hazard Markings.
-Provide each barrier complete with flasher unit and flag in accordance with the dimensions, design, and details shown on the Plans.
+Provide each barrier complete with flasher unit-and flag in accordance with the dimensions, design, and details shown on the Plans.
 Haul and place barriers as shown on the Plans or as directed by the Engineer.
 Relocate barriers as conditions warrant.

 When used during periods of darkness, such barricades, warning signs and hazard markings shall be suitably illuminated.
-Barricades shall be spaced according to the CSPP. not more than 25 feet apart.
+Barricades shall be spaced not more than 425 feet apart unless otherwise noted on the CSPP drawings.